AbhyankarSwarali/Python_Projects/README.md

 - W = White
 - O = Orange

-You have 10 tries to guess the code.
+- You have 10 tries to guess the code.

-For each guess, the program provides feedback:
+- For each guess, the program provides feedback:

-✅ Correct positions → Number of colours in the right position.
+- **Correct positions** → Number of colours in the right position.

 🎯 Incorrect positions → Number of correct colours but in the wrong position.